depressed-pho/mcpe-neutralism-addon/README.md

 # Neutralism
-An MCPE addon which makes hostile mobs always spawn in neutral.
+An MCPE behavior pack which makes hostile mobs always spawn in neutral.

 * Creepers don't explode unless you aggravate them.

+## Tested on
+* MCPE v0.16.0

 ## Author